2023 Last Movies

 The Lock-In never ends.
 Consisting entirely of pub footage from the British soap opera ‘EastEnders’, it is endless inasmuch as its source is endless and its makers living.

-The Lock-In premiered as a 96-hour ‘working-week’ installation as part of Conditional Cinema at Oberhausen International Short Film Festival, Germany, from 5–8 May 2022, screening day and night without pause or repeat.
-It was then presented throughout July at the Barbican Centre, London.
+The Lock-In premiered as a 96-hour ‘working-week’ installation as part of Conditional Cinema at Oberhausen International Short Film Festival from 5–8 May 2022, screening day and night without pause or repeat.
+It was then presented throughout July at the Barbican Centre.
 In June 2022, The Lock-In toured the real pubs of London's East End.
 Each venue showed a year in a day, with an average screening duration of ten hours.
 Attendance was free for drinkers.

+The most recent instalment of The Lock-In took place in Ostende in January 2023: two years were screened in two days, broadcast non-stop on television sets throughout the Thermae Palace hotel.
+The Lock-In returns to Ostende on 18 May 2024 for Y2K: a durational screening and launch of the project’s publication, and London on 25 May 2024.
 More information on this and future lock-ins: the-lock.in

-The most recent instalment of The Lock-In took place in Ostende, the Belgian coastal resort, in January 2023: two years were screened in two days, broadcast non-stop on television sets throughout the Thermae Palace hotel.

 (back)